sombriks/rosetta-beer-store/beer-store-service-go-gin-ent/README.md

 This is not only an ORM library, it is also a gode generation tool.
 A very [opinionated](https://entgo.io/docs/code-gen#code-generation-options) one.

+The generated code allow us to build query using go types, so the change of mistype something is near zero.
+A must have if you like such things.

 Because of this we had to comply with the two level folder structure it demands and used `models/schema` instead of just `models`.